PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_test.rst

 Using Travis-CI is quite simple.
-You need to add a special file whose name is {\it .travis.yml}.
-It tells Travis-CI what to do when changes are pushed to {\tt github}.
+You need to add a special file whose name is ``.travis.yml``.
+It tells Travis-CI what to do when changes are pushed to github.
 This is a simple example:

 ::